sixeyed/docker4.net/lessons/section-02/02-02-packaging-pre-built-apps.md

 docker run -d -p 8080:80 --name web signup-web:02-01
 ```

-> Browse to the app at http://localhost:8080/signup
+> Browse to the app at http://localhost:8080/signup - after a minute or so you'll see an error message

 ## Debug the problem